graphopedia-xyz/graphopedia/slopegraph/index.md

 is a type of [line graph](/line-graph) for multiple categories that are ranked, usually over time or at equal intervals.
 Slopegraphs visualize a change in rank along two axes using a connecting line and comparing those changes across multiple categories.

 <!--more-->
+The charts start with a list of ***initial ranks*** for all the variables.
+The ***time intervals*** run along the horizontal axis, although the axis is not displayed.
+The change in rank for each time interval is displayed as a ***slope line*** and either a dot or a numeric value indicating the value for that time period.
+The positions of each value shift on along their numeric axis, even though the axis itself is not displayed.
+The ***final rank*** is shown as a list.

 Edward Tufte introduced Slopegraphs in his book *The Visual Display of Quantitative Information* (1983), calling it a "table-graphic" that organizes data both vertically and horizontally. [^tufte]

 A list of categories appears vertically followed by ranked categories based on the initial data point.